 South Carolina – Revolutionary War Hero – General Francis Marion

 A Georgetown native, Marion was famous for his uncanny ability to elude and outsmart British forces.
-He typically led groups of irregular troops who were troops who fought without pay, supplied their own arms and horses, and in many cases, even their own food.
+He typically led groups of irregular troops – soldiers who fought without pay, supplied their own arms and horses, and in many cases, even their own food.
 Many of their supplies were captured from British or Loyalist armies.

 Biography of Francis Marion, "The Swamp Fox"